 Volunteer and freelance in your new field

 You don't necessarily need to have years of experience behind you, but unless you can show that you have the knowledge and skills to do what's expected in your new field, your résumé will never be considered.
-Khare suggests doing some volunteer or freelance workrelated to the you'll be applying to.
+Khare suggests doing some volunteer or freelance workrelated to the jobs you'll be applying to.

 “Many hiring managers feel that volunteer work makes job candidates more attractive,” Khare told BusinessNewsDaily.
 “If you have volunteered or done freelance work, it counts as work experience.”